 (Note: a Charity Queen is a drag queen who only performs for charity, and family is not defined by blood)

-ONE WAY HOME tells the stories of Texas Charity Queens through a web-based interactive documentary, the stories of PWAs (Persons with AIDS) who have gone home through a digital application, and takes the content into the streets through a series of public interactives made in collaboration with Dallas pop artist Steven Hamilton.
+ONE WAY HOME tells the stories of Texas Charity Queens through a web-based interactive documentary, the stories of PWAs (Persons with AIDS) who have gone home through a digital audio booth, and takes the content into the streets through a series of public interactives made in collaboration with Dallas pop artist Steven Hamilton.
 ONE WAY HOME cultivates a revitalized understanding of what HIV/AIDS is, how one community has nurtured awareness through support and the ways in which this disease affects us all-- all through the lens of heels, big hair, and a prodigious amount of make up.

 This project is intended to bridge the generational gap that exists between the original generation affected by HIV + AIDS, and a younger generation who is highest at risk.
 While ONE WAY HOME is a documentary project at its core, it is intended to ignite change and inspire activism to a new generation through new media tools.
 Unlike a linear film or television, when users interact with this content they become part of the action and are able to gain ownership, visualizing themselves within the AIDS epidemic unlike ever before.

 3 Channel audio/video projection, looped